About the Schwarzman Centre

 Stephen A. Schwarzman

-Image: Students from the Oxford BAME Drama Society performing Medea in 2018 at the Keble O'Reilly.
+Image: Students from the Oxford BAME Drama Society performing Medea at the Keble O'Reilly.
 Credit: Khameleon Productions.

 The Schwarzman Centre will serve as a dynamic hub dedicated to the humanities – those fields which inform our understanding and appreciation of the human experience.
 For the first time in the University’s history, Oxford’s programmes in English; history; linguistics, philology and phonetics; medieval and modern languages; music, philosophy; and theology and religion will be housed together in a space designed to encourage experiential learning and bold experimentation through cross-disciplinary and collaborative study.